 DeviceHub

-• To automatically collect, analyse, process, and share (controlling privacy) metadata about devices with other tools of the eReuse ecosystem to guarantee traceability and provide inputs for the indicators that measure circularity.
+- To automatically recollect, analyse, process, and share (controlling privacy) metadata about devices with other tools of the eReuse ecosystem to guarantee traceability and provide inputs for the indicators that measure circularity.

-• Device management: Devicehub manages the asset identification process and the life span of an organization’s devices, the workflow, and external ones over which the organization controls.
+- Device management: Devicehub manages the asset identification process and the lifecycle of the organization’s devices, as well as workflows (donation, refurbishment, B2B and B2C transfers) and external devices over which the organization has control.

-• Reports: This feature generates automatic personalized reports and analytics, ensuring compliance and detecting critical aspects, such as device loss, device and ID duplication, etc.
+- Reports: This feature generates automatic personalized reports and analytics, ensuring compliance and detecting critical aspects, such as device loss, device and ID duplication, etc. Reports can be in PDF or spreadsheet format.

-• Certifications: Saves, manages, and exports certificates, such as the test results and hard drive deletions, to answer audits and show them to end users.
+- Certifications: Saves, manages, and exports certificates, such as test results and hard drive deletions, to support audits and present them to end users.

 The Global Registry of Devices (GRD) (Experimental, under development)

-The Global Registry of Devices (GRD) is an auditable online log that maintains a global list of traceability information about devices, so it can assist when there is a need to prove an action or produce third-party verifiable reports.
-It is implemented with distributed ledger technology (private Ethereum).
-GRD provides a REST API to allow ITAMS, such as DeviceHub instances, to report the life cycle of devices, environmental responsibilities for organizations, etc.
+The Global Registry of Devices is an auditable, verifiable online log that maintains a global list of traceability information for devices, so it can assist in cases of leakage or similar issues.
+The Registry is replicated, uses open data, and is designed for external users who want to report traceability information.
+It is based on and works as a distributed ledger.
+The Registry provides a REST API that allows ITAMS, such as DeviceHub instances, to report on device life cycles, environmental responsibilities for organizations, etc. It collects from each device throughout its lifespan.

 Legacy